 Jesuits from Saint Louis University perform the religious rite that becomes the basis of "The Exorcist" book and movie.1949

-The University's Pius XII Library, honoring His Holiness Pope Pius XII, opens.
-The Knights of Columbus Vatican Film Library is established there, becoming the first repository of its kind outside of the Vatican itself.1959
+The University's Pius XII Memorial Library, honoring His Holiness Pope Pius XII, opens.
+The Knights of Columbus Vatican Film Library is established there, becoming the first repository of its kind outside of the Vatican itself.

 A gift from Harriet Frost Fordyce allows the University to purchase 22 acres east of Grand Boulevard, where Busch Student Center, lecture halls, classrooms and Ritter Hall are later built.
-This area becomes known as the Frost Campus in honor of her father, General Daniel M. Frost.1962
+The north end of SLU's Midtown campus becomes known as the Frost Campus in honor of her father, General Daniel M. Frost.1962

 The Joseph G. Lipic Clock Tower Plaza is added to campus, the culmination of a project that closed West Pine Boulevard between Spring and Vandeventer avenues to create a large pedestrian mall.

 Saint Louis University's Museum of Contemporary Religious Art (MOCRA) opens.
 It is the world's first interfaith museum of contemporary art that engages religious and spiritual themes.1993

 The Saint Louis University School of Education is founded.

 SLU holds its first Make A Difference Day.
 Now the University's single largest day of service, the event involves thousands of students, as well as faculty, staff and alumni, volunteering at more than 100 sites around the St. Louis metro area.1998

 The Saint Louis University Cancer Center, a joint initiative between SLUCare and Saint Louis University Hospital, opens.

 The Saint Louis University Museum of Art, housed in the former St. Louis Club, opens to the public, featuring rotating exhibits, modern and contemporary art, a collection from the Western Jesuit Missions and Asian decorative arts.2002